gpalleschi/JAsn1LC/README.md

 In this modality, the input file is important that is in ascii format producer for previous **DECODE** run.
 It's very important that each record contains Tag, between **`[...]`** and Hexadecimal Value between **"..."** (if Tag is primitve).
 If in a record is present string **indefinite length**, Tag will be generated with infinitive length.
 It's very important that Tag respect hierarchical structure where each level is separated by character dot **'.'**.
 Length will be recalculated, if present in input Record the length value it not will be considerated.
+If is not present Id in Id-Tag Class will be assgned Id value to 1.

-Here an example :
+Here an example (In this case without Id will be assigned value to 1) :

 `00000000:001` **`[`<span style="color:red">1</span>`]`**` {TransferBatch} length : 10140490`
 `00000005:002` **`[1.`<span style="color:red">4</span>`]`**` {BatchControlInfo} length : 119`